-VI.
-Are There Any Cases in which Government Provision Is Less Costly Overall than Private Provision?
+V. Are There Any Cases in which Government Provision Is Less Costly Overall than Private Provision?

-- A. The short answer is yes, partly because of the political economy of healthcare in private markets. - Ignoring for now the main problem with government supply-the lack competitive pressure to be efficient or innovate-government supply can be less costly not just for the median voter but for an entire country under certain conditions. - B. First, if the private market being replaced was not competitive, governments may replace monopoly pricing of some services and inputs with competitive pricing reducing both production costs and final prices for the healthcare services.
+A. The short answer is yes, partly because of the political economy of healthcare in private markets.

+Ignoring for now the main problem with government supply-the lack competitive pressure to be efficient or innovate-government supply can be less costly not just for the median voter but for an entire country under certain conditions.

+B. First, if the private market being replaced was not competitive, governments may replace monopoly pricing of some services and inputs with competitive pricing reducing both production costs and final prices for the healthcare services.

-Pricing for emergency conditions by hospitals and doctors, for example, tend to resemble monopoly prices even in more or less competitive markets, because patients cannot very easily shop around for the best price when they are extremely ill or incapacitated and medical treatment is urgently needed..
+Pricing for emergency conditions by hospitals and doctors, for example, tend to resemble monopoly prices in that patients cannot very easily shop around for the best price when they are extremely ill or incapacitated.

-(Besides which, prices are often treated as "industry" secrets in many healthcare settings.)
+(Besides which, prices are often treated as "industry" secrets in such settings.)

-Note that this reduction in cost is not because of "price controls," per se, which tend to distort incentives for the service and input providers and reduce efficiency, but the replacement of monopoly prices with more competitive ones.
+Note that this reduction in cost is not because of "price controls," per se, which tend to distort incentives for the service and input providers and reduce efficiency, but the replacement of monopoly prices with competitive ones.